 Technology has allowed remote work to become one of the most popular business models in modern industry.
 Like it or not, remote work is here to stay, and it brings many benefits to businesses.
+So, it is time to start paying close attention to remote training and onboarding.

 Here’s what you should know about using the right tech to onboard new remote hires efficiently and effectively.

-Eliminate Bias from Onboarding
+Eliminate Bias from Remote Training and Onboarding

 Your first survey should be about the things they’re learning and the support they’re getting, while your second survey should also include questions about colleagues, culture, and happiness.